 A walk along the main bridleway will take you eastwards towards North Farm or, in a westerly direction, to Church Meadow.
 The meadow runs down towards the River Thames and offers wonderful views across to Day’s Lock and beyond to Dorchester Abbey.

 In the spring the meadow is home to the rare Loddon lily, known also as 'summer snowflakes' or 'summer snowdrops'.
 This beautiful little plant can be recognised by the dash of green at the tips of the white petals.
+You can sponsor a Loddon lily as part of our green gifts scheme.
 Also in the spring the meadow turns yellow with carpets of buttercups.
 As the summer progresses this yellow is replaced by the purple of knapweed and the bright white of the oxeye daisy.

 Look out for kestrel, buzzard and red kites